pyralasis/SeniorDesignProject/Project-Description.md

 ## Problem Statement

 Building, training, and maintaining neural networks typically require advanced technical expertise in programming, data science, and machine learning frameworks.
 Non-technical users often overwhelmed by these technical skills needed to create neural networks.
 This creates a significant barrier to entry, which discourages individuals from experimenting and learning more about the field.
-A user-firendly interface for the libraries could improve accessibility, allow for quick experiementation, and serve as a teaching tool.
+A user-friendly interface for the libraries could improve accessibility, allow for quick experiementation, and serve as a teaching tool.

 ## Background Skills/Interests Related to the Project